xingyuanzhao-project/UMN-ODIM-Data-Cleaning/report.md

 - Option 2: rescrape all available links and save them as HTML files.
     - Pro:
         - A clean start
-        - More files
+        - More files compared to selecting cleaner PDFs
-        - Timeline is more controllable
+        - Timeline is more predictable and controllable
     - Con:
         - Some links might be broken